Jānis Čakste: First head of state of an independent Latvia

 After the first free elections to the Constitutional Assembly of Latvia, Čakste was elected its Speaker on 1 May 1920, thus again assuming the role of the provisional head of the Latvian state.
 His runner-up in the elections was the renowned poet and Social Democrat deputy Rainis.
 Two years later, at the first session of the first Saeima of Latvia on 7 November 1922 Čakste was elected unopposed as the first President of the Republic of Latvia, with 92 Saeima members voting for his candidacy and 6 against – the highest number of votes ever given to a candidate in a Latvian presidential election.
 As President, Čakste's responsibilities were largely ceremonial, even though he continued to pay close attention to foreign affairs, especially to the international position of Latvia as a young European state in the world.
 During his tenure, he promulgated 402 laws, sent three laws back to the Saeima for review, and pardoned 549 people.
 He caused some controversy in 1926 when he pardoned a prominent writer and a former head of the rival pro-German Latvian puppet government Andrievs Niedra, who was serving a sentence for treason.
 However, Čakste also insisted on Niedra's leaving the country after the pardon.

 For the presidential elections of 1925, Čakste's name was proposed by his Democratic Centre party, while Rainis was put forward by the Social Democrats and Kārlis Ulmanis – by the Latvian Farmers' Union.
 In the first round, the incumbent president finished third, with 29 votes, against 33 for Rainis and 32 for Ulmanis.
 When the Social Democrats decided to withdraw Rainis's candidacy, much against the latter's will, Čakste won the election with 60 votes.

+Death

 Jānis Čakste died in Riga on 14 March 1927 before the expiration of his second three-year term, and was buried at the Forest Cemetery in Riga.
 He is the only President of Latvia to die in office.